ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Can make the ace-group/GROUPNAME resource Observable {{RFC7641}}, and send notifications to observer Clients when the keying material is updated.

-   In case the KDC deletes the group identified by "GROUPNAME", this also allows the KDC to send an unsolicited 4.04 (Not Found) response to each observer group member, as a notification of group termination.
+   In case the KDC deletes the group identified by GROUPNAME, this also allows the KDC to send an unsolicited 4.04 (Not Found) response to each observer group member, as a notification of group termination.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 6 ("Group deleted").

 * Can send the payload of the Key Distribution Response in one or multiple multicast POST requests to the members of the group, using secure rekeying schemes such as {{RFC2093}}{{RFC2094}}{{RFC2627}}.